There are three ways to get your vegetable garden growing:

 - Transplant seedlings purchased at the garden center into the garden.

-Starting seed indoors will give you:
+Starting seed indoors will give you the following:

 - Wider choice of cultivars than available for sale at garden centers.